KorlaMarch/korlamarch-com/src/pages/index.md

 ---
 templateKey: index-page
 title: Khemarat Boonyapaluk
-subheading: A computer science and engineering student
+subheading: those who control the computers control the future...
 introText: >
   Hi, welcome to my little place in the internet :).
 My name is Khemarat Boonyapaluk.
 The name is rather long, so I usually go by March, or KorlaMarch in online accounts.
 I am a student studying in Computer Science Sc.B. and Engineering A.B. at Brown University.
-My interests lie in robotics, low-level software/hardware, and electronics.
+My interests lie in robotics, computer system and low-level software/hardware design.
 ---